axelearning/my_blog/index.markdown

 <hr>

 ## 1. First step in data science
-First of all, to have a better insight into what I will learn, I tried to resume [the job of a data scientist]({{site.url}}/my_blog/what_does_a_datascientist).
-Then I read Vishal Maini & Samer Sabri's book.
-This is a good resource to start, with a good overview of this broad subject.
+First of all, it is important to have a good overview of this broad subject.
+In that purpose, understanding [the job of a data scientist]({{site.url}}/my_blog/what_does_a_datascientist) is primordial.
+Then I recommend Vishal Maini & Samer Sabri's book, this is a good resource to start, with The big picture of artificial intelligence and machine learning.

 <figure>
   <a href="https://medium.com/machine-learning-for-humans/why-machine-learning-matters-6164faf1df12"><img src="./assets/ml_human.jpg">